Home Warranty Options: A Complete Guide to Your Coverage Choices

 See what plans you qualify for in less than 2 minutes

 Standard plans don't cover everything.
 If your home has specialty features, add-ons let you extend protection to items that fall outside the base policy.
-These are typically priced per item and billed as a small monthly or annual fee on top of your plan premium.
+Add-ons are typically priced per item and billed as a small monthly fee on top of your plan premium, generally $2 to $25 per month per add-on according to 2026 ConsumerAffairs data.

 Common Add-On Options and Costs

-Well Pump ~$60/year Repair or replacement of well pump
+Well Pump $60 to $180/year Repair or replacement of well pump

 Check Coverage Limits Before Adding On

 Add-ons carry their own payout caps.
-For example, septic system coverage may max out at $500–$1,000 per claim — which may not fully cover a complex septic failure.
+For example, roof leak coverage under American Home Shield's ShieldPlatinum plan caps at $1,000 per agreement term, which may not fully cover extensive repairs.
 Always read the fine print on limits before purchasing.

 Customizing by Geography and Home Age